Transatlantic flight: Flying boats

 The Short S.26 was built in 1939 as an enlarged Short Empire, powered by four 1,400 hp (1,044 kW) Bristol Hercules sleeve valve radial engines and designed with the capability of crossing the Atlantic without refuelling.
 It was intended to form the backbone of Imperial Airways' Empire services.
 It could fly 6000 mi unburdened, or 150 passengers for a "short hop".
 On 21 July 1939, the first aircraft, (G-AFCI "Golden Hind"), was first flown at Rochester by Shorts' chief test pilot, John Lankester Parker.
 Although two aircraft were handed over to Imperial Airways for crew training, all three were impressed (along with their crews) into the RAF before they could begin civilian operation with the onset of World War II.

 Meanwhile, Pan Am bought nine Boeing 314 Clippers in 1939, a long-range flying boat capable of flying the Atlantic.
 The "Clippers" were built for "one-class" luxury air travel, a necessity given the long duration of transoceanic flights.
 The seats could be converted into 36 bunks for overnight accommodation; with a cruising speed of only 188 mph.
 The 314s had a lounge and dining area, and the galleys were crewed by chefs from four-star hotels.
 Men and women were provided with separate dressing rooms, and white-coated stewards served five and six-course meals with gleaming silver service.

-The Yankee Clippers inaugural trip across the Atlantic was on 24 June 1939.
-Its route was from Southampton to Port Washington, New York with intermediate stops at Foynes, Ireland, Botwood, Newfoundland, and Shediac, New Brunswick.
+The Yankee Clippers inaugural trip across the Atlantic was on 24 June 1939 between New York and Marseille.
+The second route started the following month from Southampton to Port Washington, New York with intermediate stops at Foynes, Ireland, Botwood, Newfoundland, and Shediac, New Brunswick.
 Its first passenger flight was on 9 July, and this continued only until the onset of the Second World War, less than two months later.
 The Clipper fleet was then pressed into military service and the flying boats were used for ferrying personnel and equipment to the European and Pacific fronts.

-In 1938 a Lufthansa Focke-Wulf Fw 200 Condor long range airliner flew non-stop from Berlin to New York and returned non-stop as a proving flight for the development of passenger carrying services.
-This was the first landplane to fulfil this function and marked a departure from the British and American reliance on flying boats for long over-water routes.
-A regular Lufthansa Transatlantic service was planned but didn't begin until after World War II.